wprender/cloudbreak-docs/docs/aws.md

 >**Important** Cloudbreak deployment uses two different AWS accounts for two different purposes:

-- The account belonging to the *Cloudbreak webapp* itself that acts as a *third party* that creates resources on the account of the *end-user*.
+- The account belonging to the *Cloudbreak webapp* itself, acts as a *third party*, that creates resources on the account of the *end user*.
 This account is configured at server-deployment time.
 - The account belonging to the *end user* who uses the UI or the Shell to create clusters.
 This account is configured when setting up credentials.

-These two accounts are usually *the same* when the end user is the same who deployed the Cloudbreak server, but it allows Cloudbreak to act as a SaaS project as well if needed.
+These accounts are usually *the same* when the end user is the same who deployed the Cloudbreak server, but it allows Cloudbreak to act as a SaaS project as well if needed.

 Credentials use [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) to give access to the third party to act on behalf of the end user without giving full access to your resources.
 This IAM Role will be *assumed* later by an IAM user.

+**AWS IAM Policy that grants permission to assume a role**

-**You can not assume a role with root account**, so you need to **create an IAM user** with an attached *Inline* policy and **then set the Access key and Secret Access key** in the
+**You cannot assume a role with root account**, so you need to **create an IAM user** with an attached [*Inline* policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) and **then set the Access key and Secret Access key** in the
-`Profile` file (check out [this description](aws.md)).
+`Profile` file (check [this description](aws.md#aws-specific-configuration) out).

-Here is the policy that gives permission to the IAM user to assume roles:
+The `sts-assume-role` IAM user [policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_enable-create.html) must be configured to have permission to assume roles on all resources.
+Here it is the policy to configure the `sts:AssumeRole` for all `Resource`:

 ```
 {